 Samantha Sutcliffe is an artist, film-maker and writer based in New York.
-She is interested in the following topics: alienation, suburbia, formation of identity, the (d)evolution of sexuality, perversion, social ostracization and digital fragments of mass media.
+She is interested in the following topics: alienation, suburbia, formation of identity, the (d)evolution of sexuality, perversion, ostracism and how the consumption of mass media shapes and modifies our perception.

 Her foundational influence is Gonzo Journalism, characterized by an emotional approach to story-telling where participation is key.
 In college she gravitated towards documentary work of photographer Peter Van Agtmael and director Laura Poitras, whose fearless approach to storytelling inspired her to create works with high levels of intensity that challenge conventions.